Rules & Regulations

 - All rules and scoring will apply except the following:

-- A) Each participant must be licensed to legally hunt in Mexico.
+- Each participant must be licensed to legally hunt in Mexico.

-D) Mexico harvested deer are only eligible to be entered in the Best Mexico Overall, Youth Overall High or Low Fence, Longest Droptine, Best Senior Buck, Most Points, and Mr. Mass categories.
-ANGADI score sheets will be allowed to be submitted but, it will be determined by the Scoring Committee whether said scoresheet will accepted for entry into the contest.
+- Mexico harvested deer are only eligible to be entered in the Best Mexico Overall, Youth Overall High or Low Fence, Longest Droptine, Best Senior Buck, Most Points, Best Handgun and Mr. Mass categories.
+ANGADI score sheets will be allowed to be submitted and will be accepted to enter into the contest.
 Hunters will be required to register before the animal is harvested to be eligible

 - Bucks can be harvested by rifle, bow, black powder, handgun or crossbow if the crossbow is considered a legal weapon in the county where the kill was made.
 The winner is determined by its gross Boone and Crockett score except where noted.
 The deer can come from anywhere in the state of Texas.